tarantool/doc/doc/book/app_server/luajit_memprof.rst

     @<filename>:<function_line>, line <line_number>: <number_of_events> <allocated> <freed>

 *   <filename>—a name of the file containing Lua code.
-*   <function_line>—a number of the line where the function generating the event is declared.
-Sometimes <function_line> is ``0``.
-It means that the function generating the event is the //?main/entire code of //?file/script itself.
+*   <function_line>—the line number where the function generating the event is declared.
+In some of the cases, allocations are attributed not to the declared function but to the main chunk.
+In this case, the <function_line>
+    is set to ``0``.
+See the :ref:`code chunk above<profiler_usage_example01>`
-    This is exactly the case in the :ref:`example above <profiler_usage_example01>`.
+    with the explanation in the comments for some examples.
-    Comments in the code explain why it happens for each of the functions.
-*   <line_number>—a number of the line where the event is detected.
+*   <line_number>—the line number where the event is detected.
 *   <number_of_events>—a number of events for this code line.
-*   <allocated>—bytes allocated in memory during the //?event/events.
+*   <allocated>—amount of memory allocated during all the events, bytes.
-*   <freed>—bytes freed in memory during //?event/events.
+*   <freed>—amount of memory freed during all the events, bytes.

-``Overrides`` shows what allocation has been overridden.
+The ``Overrides`` label shows what allocation has been overridden.

 .. _profiler_usage_internal_jitoff:

-``INTERNAL`` indicates that this event is caused by internal LuaJIT structures.
+The ``INTERNAL`` label indicates that this event is caused by internal LuaJIT structures.

-//!the note below really needs to be reviewed thoroughly//

 ..  note::

-    Important note regarding the ``INTERNAL`` label and the recommendation of switching the JIT compilation off (``jit.off()``): this version of the profiler doesn't support verbose reporting for allocations //?on/for `traces <https://en.wikipedia.org/wiki/Tracing_just-in-time_compilation#Technical_details>`_.
+    Important note regarding the ``INTERNAL`` label and the recommendation of switching the JIT compilation off (``jit.off()``): this version of the profiler doesn't support verbose reporting for allocations on `traces <https://en.wikipedia.org/wiki/Tracing_just-in-time_compilation#Technical_details>`_.
-    If some memory allocations are made //?on/for a trace, the profiler can't associate the allocations with the part of Lua code that generated the trace.
+    If memory allocations are made on a trace, the profiler can't associate the allocations with the part of Lua code that generated the trace.
 In this case, the profiler labels such allocations as ``INTERNAL``.